 When publishing the reference year 2017, the result of the 2019 annual review was implemented.
 In connection with this review, a change was made in the method for balancing the calculations to obtain one single GDP result.
-With the new method, applied as of 2015 in the calculations, the analysis does not go as far as before.
-Instead, a more enhanced automatic balancing method is used, which takes into account estimated and judged uncertainty in the statistical sources and calculation methods used.2
+With the new method, applied as of 2015 in the calculations, the analysis process was altered and replaced by a more enhanced automatic balancing method, which takes into account estimated and judged uncertainty in the statistical sources and calculation methods used.2

 When the reference year 2018 was published in early 2020, the result of a minor review was implemented.
 The changes in this review were largely due to various EU requirements as part of the revision cycle of the calculations for gross national income (GNI) completed in 2019.
-Some changes were also made for better coherence between the National Accounts and the balance of payments.
-Also, methods were reviewed for the new balancing model.
-The model was used in the same way in the calculations of the 2019 reference year.
+Some changes were also made for better coherence between the National Accounts and the Balance of Payments.
+Also, the methods of the new balancing procedure were reviewed.
+The model was used in the same way in the calculations of the reference years 2019 and 2020.